martenframework/marten/README.md

 **Render user-facing content with templates**

-Templates provide a convenient way to define your presentation logic and to write contents (such as HTML) that are rendered dynamically.
+Templates provide a convenient way to define your presentation logic and to write content (such as HTML) that is rendered dynamically.
 This rendering can involve model records or any other variables you define.

 ```html
 {% extend "base.html" %}